nerabits/Surge-Manual/others/misc-options.md

 ### internet-test-url

 The URL for the Internet connectivity testing.
-Also the testing URL for DIRECT policy.
+Also, the testing URL for DIRECT policy.

 ### proxy-test-url